isaaceindhoven/isaac-dotcms-vanityurl-hotfix/README.md

 - https://github.com/dotCMS/core/issues/17278
 - https://github.com/dotCMS/core/issues/18364

 In this hotfix the merge request of https://github.com/dotCMS/core/pull/18378/ has been implemented.
 Please note that this is a workaround as it will put the vanity URLs in a timed cache.
 In other words, in the configured time the issue could still appear.
 This plugin is meant for dotCMS version 5.2.x, in dotCMS 5.3 this hotfix is already implemented.

+In the meantime dotCMS is workig on a clean room re-implementation, which should be implemented in the 5.3.X series.
+See https://github.com/dotCMS/core/pull/18377 for more information.

 ## Installation